AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ## Use content management {#using-content-management}

-You can define the content of the delivery using the content management forms, directly in the delivery wizard.
+You can define the content of the delivery using the content management forms, directly in the delivery assistant.
 To do this, you must reference the publication template of the content management to be used, in the **[!UICONTROL Advanced]** tab of the delivery properties.

 ![](assets/s_ncs_content_in_delivery.png)